jacob-tucker/Leel/README.md

 **8. Instagram Ad**

 This transaction, signed by retailer, is triggered when a user posts on instagram promoting the retailer.
 They will earn points and receive an updated UCV value for their good deeds (less than what they would get for purchasing at the retailer, though).

+**9. Setup for NonProfit**

+This transaction allows NonProfits to set up an account.
+This brings in the community good component, as customers will be able to give them NFTs for their campaigns.

+**10. Stake a NonProfit**

+This transaction allows customers to donate their NFTs to NonProfits to stake their campaigns and help with their projects/desires.
+The NFT will be removed from the customer's account and placed into the NonProfit's NFT Collection.